-Picking up a Numerology book and doing a reading is one thing, but knowing what the numbers and combination of numbers reveal about a person’s personality is a lifetime commitment.
+Picking up a Numerology book and doing a reading is one thing, but knowing about how to combine numbers in order to reveal and explore a person’s personality is a lifetime commitment.

-“There has not been a single day since 1981 when I have not been doing someone’s numbers and feeding that information back into my developing knowledge of Numerology.” – Benita French (2018)
+“Since 1981, hardly a day has passed when I did not do someone’s numbers and feeding that information back into my understanding of Numerology.”

 Julia Seton (M.D.) embarked on long lecture tours throughout all the English speaking countries, exposing Numerology and her other New Thought views to the general public.
 In the hot summer of Adelaide in February 1916, number 51 Angas Street was overflowing with many open-minded thinkers from the general Adelaide public and I have little doubt that Mrs Ellen Barr was one of those eager to hear Mrs Seton speak.

 Under the Auspices of the first International New Thought Alliance conference in Australia (hosted by the enigmatic Miss Grace M Aguilar of the Adelaide Truth Centre), Julia Seton gave five lectures each addressing a different subset of the Adelaide community, ranging from the medical professions, business workers, and women specifically, many of whom were already experimenting outside of the lingering doctrines and worn out creeds of the previous century.